cheat-sheets/game-theory-cheat-sheet/README.md

 **History**
 - Vickrey was the first who defined them in auction settings - 2nd price auctions, Vickrey auctions
-- Clarke generalized it to a more general class of settings and defined a pivotal mechanisms
+- Clarke generalized it to a more general class of settings and defined pivotal mechanisms
 - Groves gave a more general class of such mechanisms.

 ---